 Homemade Turkey Soup

 Turkey soup is one of my favorite winter meals.
-It just screams cold weather to me, and nothing is as warm and comforting as a big bowl of this soup.
+It just screams cold weather to me.
+Nothing is as warm and comforting as a big bowl of this soup.
 Whether you come down with a bad cold virus or come in from a day of playing in the snow, this soup is the perfect remedy.

 After hosting our first Thanksgiving, I was completely wiped out and the thought of making turkey soup was too daunting to tackle, but I absolutely could not give up the opportunity to make my beloved turkey soup.
 I threw the turkey carcass in the freezer and saved it for another day.
 On one of my days off after Christmas, I invited my mom over to teach me how to make her turkey soup.
 She doesn’t have a written recipe, so I tried to document what we did along the way.

 Much of this recipe is adaptable to your personal taste; put in what you like!
 I like to just make enough of the soup with noodles for one meal to avoid the noodles getting overly soft.
 I love the texture of al dente wide egg noodles in this soup.
 Cooking the noodles in the soup itself gives them a fantastic flavor, adds a little starch to the broth, and omits the use of an extra pot – added bonus!
-As I mentioned earlier this week, it may be March but I’m not convinced the winter weather is behind us, so there are plenty more turkey soup days left!
+As I mentioned earlier this week when I posted the Mashed Potatoes with Root Vegetables, it may be March but I’m not convinced the winter weather is behind us, so there are plenty more turkey soup days left!

 For the stock: